6 Easy-Access Tennessee Waterfalls That Are Perfect For A Summer Adventure

 How many waterfalls in Tennessee are there?

-Hang on to your hat, because Tennessee appears to be home to more than 800 waterfalls.
-That’s right – there are almost 1000 falls to visit, giving you more than enough to do for, well, pretty much ever.
-Many of our more than 80 state parks contain one or more (usually more) waterfalls, and our state and National Forests do as well.
-Though many of the falls are small and most unremarkable (as far as waterfalls go, anyway), some are truly breathtaking; Fall Creek Falls is the tallest waterfall in the state, at an impressive 256 or more feet in height.
-It’s one of the most-visited waterfalls in Tennessee, and for pretty obvious reasons; after all, it’s pretty epic.
-Other waterfalls of note in Tennessee include Caney Creek Falls, Piney Falls, Great Falls, Twin Falls, and Burgess Falls, though the list does, obviously, continue for a great deal of time beyond those!
-Tennessee is one of the hands-down best states for nature lovers.
+Tennessee appears to be home to more than 800 waterfalls.
+Many of the state's more than 80 state parks contain one or more (usually more) waterfalls, and the state and National Forests do as well.
+Though many of the falls are small and unremarkable, some are truly breathtaking.
+Fall Creek Falls is the tallest waterfall in the state, at an impressive 256 feet-plus in height.
+It’s one of the most-visited waterfalls in Tennessee.
+Other waterfalls of note in Tennessee include Caney Creek Falls, Piney Falls, Great Falls, Twin Falls, and Burgess Falls.